chriscanipe/nicar-d3-2016/README.md

 ### Intro to D3 with a simple Scatterplot!

-In this exercise, we'll build an animated scatterplot showing win totals vs team payrolls for every team in Major League Baseball between 2012 and 2015.
+In this exercise, we'll build an animated scatterplot showing win totals vs team payrolls for every team in Major League Baseball in 2015.
 The data comes from baseball-reference.com.

 For the sake of cramming this all into a 1-hour tutorial, we've combined the data into a single CSV file, which can be found here: `data/mlb.csv`.